soymattheus/soymattheus/README.md

 ### Hello world 👋 I'm Matheus Tavares.

-### I am a student of Systems Development Analysis at the Instituto Federal de Educação, Ciências e Technologia de Sergipe.
+### I am a student of Systems Development Analysis at the Instituto Federal de Educação, Ciências e Tecnologia de Sergipe.

 Javascript, NodeJS, React Native, React and PostgreSQL are the technologies I am most familiar with.
 But I've also had contact with PHP, TypeScript, MySQL, HTML 5 and CSS 3.